Garvit-Pandit/sql-tde/README.md

             Sets the identity for the SQL Server credential.
         * "Enter login name to map credential"
             Maps the newly created credential to the specified SQL Server login.
-        * "Enter the algorithm you want to use to create KEK(RSA_4096/RSA_3072/RSA_2048/RSA_1024/RSA_512 )" Uses the chosen RSA algorithm to create the new KEK.
+        * "Enter the algorithm you want to use to create MEK(RSA_4096/RSA_3072/RSA_2048/RSA_1024/RSA_512 )" Uses the chosen RSA algorithm to create the new MEK.
         * "Enter the name to create db engine credential" Creates a credential specifically for the database engine to interact with the provider.
         * "Enter Identity to create db engine credential"